tomdns/blog/articles/simple-outline-post-process.md

     ...
 ```

-*_MainTex_TexelSize* gives us the size of a pixel on screen ( 1 / Screen size ), since our texture takes up the whole screen.
+*_MainTex_TexelSize* in this case gives us the size of a pixel on screen ( 1 / Screen size ), since our texture takes up the whole screen.

 Then we need to check if each color equals our background color, in this case I just take the distance between the two and check if its smaller than some value (simply taking the distance isn't the most accurate, but it worked alright in this case).